The number one problem we hear from salespeople at product-led companies is: 'I have so many users I could talk to. Where do I focus?'

 - Funding → Do they have enough funding such that they'd be willing to pay?

-- Company Size → Is the company big enough to have this problem / willing to pay?
+- Company Size → Is the business big enough to have this problem / willing to pay?

-- Title → Which of the users has the buying authority for the company?
+- Title → Which of the users has the buying authority for the business?

 Tiering your PQLs